elastic/kibana/rfcs/text/0014_notification_service.md

 ### Notification event
 It consists of a message with an associated CTA to show to an end-user.
 *NotificationEvent* interface
 - `recipient_id: string []` - unique identifiers of all the recipients.
-It might be the same as elastic_id - the unique user identifier across all the company products.
+It might be the same as `elastic_id` (if the env supports it) - the unique user identifier across all the company products.
 There is currently no way to unambiguously identify the user.
 WIP [#82725](https://github.com/elastic/kibana/issues/82725)
 - `priority: number` - to prioritize the delivery in case of async delivery mechanism.
 Where 0 - the standard priority, 10 - the critical priority.
 An event with high priority is processed first.